VisualDudek/python-master/abstract_base_class/README.md

 **in deep** understanding Virtual Subclass.
 - Why use virtual subclasses? -> Virtual subclasses give you the flexibility to declare that a class should be considered part of an interface without enforcing inheritance.
 This is useful in cases where you don't want to change an existing class’s inheritance chain but still want to declare that it adheres to a particular interface or contract.
-- holy grail of understanding, -> n Python, virtual subclasses are classes that are recognized by `isinstance()` and `issubclass()` checks as being a subclass of an abstract base class (ABC), even if they don’t explicitly inherit from that ABC.
+- holy grail of understanding, -> in Python, virtual subclasses are classes that are recognized by `isinstance()` and `issubclass()` checks as being a subclass of an abstract base class (ABC), even if they don’t explicitly inherit from that ABC.
 This is different from a regular subclass, which directly inherits from a parent class.
 Virtual subclasses are registered with the ABC using the `register()` method, rather than using normal class inheritance.
 Once registered, a virtual subclass will behave as if it were a subclass of the ABC for the purposes of `isinstance()` and `issubclass()`, but it doesn’t actually inherit any methods or attributes from the ABC.
 - Why you want class that doesn't inherit from parent? show me the real POC

 **in deep** interface vs. contracts